Desperate owners of poorly built homes in Alberta say industry advocate let them down | CBC News

 "It's a flaw in the system."

-Teichroeb filed a complaint against Home Warranty Advocates with Service Alberta's customer investigation unit.
+Teichroeb says she filed a complaint against Home Warranty Advocates with Service Alberta's customer investigation unit.

 Service Alberta said it can't comment on which businesses are being investigated.

-However, Home Warranty Advocates isn't listed in its registry of businesses who faced enforcement actions.
+However, Home Warranty Advocates isn't listed in its registry of businesses that faced enforcement actions.

-As for Wall, she accepts she will have to pay for the repairs out of pocket, saying she has been let down by Home Warranty Advocates and her warranty provider.
+As for Wall, she says she accepts that she will have to pay for the repairs out of pocket, saying she has been let down by Home Warranty Advocates and her warranty provider.

 "This experience really impacted me with my level of trust with individuals," she said.